ashutoshmjain/gita/src/thought.md

 From a value-exchange perspective, we conquered the time through gold, and we are getting better on both space and time with bitcoin.
 But even then we are limited by the speed of light.
 In the physical universe we must obey the laws of physics though there is one exception.
 One thing that isn't constrained by physical laws is "Thought".
 No wonder Einstein could figure out speed of light through thought experiments!

 Thought is the first order of virtual.
-Being abstraction of physical actions,  thoughts exist in virtual constructs that look like our physical world, but they are beyond our sensory perception of smell, taste, touch or feel.
-We sometime refer to it as random imagination or a daydream - yet it must have a narrative.
-In fact a thought is a narrative that is beyond our current scope of space and time - it exists in our minds.
+Being abstraction of physical actions,  thoughts exist in virtual constructs that look like our physical world.
+We can see or hear them, but they are beyond our sensory perception of touch.
+In essence, thought is a narrative that is beyond the scope of physical space and time - it exists in the artificial realm of our minds.

+> The three senses of vision, smell and hearing are known as consumption senses.
+They are conduits from real world to our brain.
+Before text, speech was the only way to express what we see, smell or hear.
+And the fifth sense touch is there to confirm the reality.
+>
+> Imagine there are two worlds - physical and digital.
+We live in physical world and there are replicas of us in digital world.
+We are identical in every possible way except for the confirmation bias.
+For example, we can consume digital experiences (thoughts), but we can't touch them.
+Similarly, our replicas in the digital world may consume "real" experiences, but they can't touch the real.
+They can confirm the digital experiences the way we touch the real ones.

 We can express it verbally but if we intend it to be timeless we store it in a scribed long form.

 From experience standpoint, the scribed narratives are somewhat limited versus the real experience.
 They need vicarious indulgence of the reader.
 However, we at the cusp of extreme immersive experiences.